Last surviving witnesses to the JFK assassination recount the event with painful recollections

 And so it’s no surprise that as we reach the 60th anniversary of the event, yet another production has emerged examining it: National Geographic’s three-part JFK: One Day in America.

-JFK: One Day in America aired on National Geographic and is available to stream on Disney+ and Hulu.
+JFK: One Day in America is available to stream on Disney+ and Hulu.